AngelosGuan/ECE470FinalProj/week3/README.md

 #### 5.3 Getting position and orientation using API function

-For all the orientation and position (except orientation of each joint), we used the API functions to obtain the data instead of eyeballing or reading from the GUI.
+For all the orientation and position (except orientation of each joint), we used the API functions to determine relative positions of different joints to base frame instead of using sketch.